hos-b/sqlgen/docs/reading.md

 LIMIT 10;
 ```

-It is strongly recommended that you use `using namespace sqlgen`.
+It is strongly recommended that you use `using namespace sqlgen` and `using namespace sqlgen::literals;`.
 However,
 if you do not want to do that, you can rewrite the example above as follows:

 ```cpp